OneBusAway/onebusaway-ios/README.markdown

     gem install bundler
     bundle install
     carthage build --platform iOS
-    scripts/generate_project
+    scripts/generate_project OneBusAway
     open OBAKit.xcodeproj

 ## Project Files (.xcodeproj)

-tl;dr: run `scripts/generate_project` to create the `xcodeproj` project file.
+The directions above include a command `scripts/generate_project OneBusAway` to create the `xcodeproj` project file.
+If you just want to build the OneBusAway app, that's all you need.
+Here is some additional information in case you want to generate a different app.

 OBAKit uses [XcodeGen](https://github.com/yonaskolb/XcodeGen) to create the `xcodeproj` file that makes Xcode function.
 XcodeGen takes a simple YAML file (`project.yml`) and turns it into a full-fledged `xcodeproj`.
 This makes it much easier to support white-labeling and managing multiple project targets.

 Call `scripts/generate_project` from the project root directory with the name of a directory in `Apps`.
-For instance, to generate the OneBusAway app, you'd run the command:
+So to generate the OneBusAway app, you run the command:

 ```
 scripts/generate_project OneBusAway